Stress disrupts virtually every natural process in the human body.

 #2: Supplement Smart

-Of course, it may be challenging to get enough nutrients, vitamins, and minerals from just your diet.
-In this case, you can use natural supplements to give your body the boost it needs.
+Of course, it may be challenging to get enough nutrients, vitamins, and minerals from just your diet alone.
+Sometimes, you need some extra support from natural supplements that target the specific nutritional deficiencies causing your hair loss.

-For more on supplements for adrenal fatigue, check out our article.
+For more on supplements for adrenal fatigue, check out our dedicated article.

 #3: Exercise Consistently